tciuro/NanoStore/README.md

     // Instantiate a file-based document store and open it.
 The path parameter must be specified.
     NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFPersistentStoreType path:@"~/Desktop/myDatabase.database" error:nil];

-*Note:
+### Note
-In the case of file-based document stores, the file gets created automatically if it doesn't exist and then opened.
+    Until the limit set by NSFNanoEngine's - (NSUInteger)cacheSize has been In the case of file-based document stores, the file gets created automatically if it doesn't exist and then opened.
 If it already exists, it gets opened and made available for use right away.
 There are instances where you may want to fine-tune the engine.
 Tuning the engine has to be performed before the document store is opened.
-Another method is available In NSFNanoStore for this purpose: + (NSFNanoStore *)createStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath.*
+Another method is available in NSFNanoStore for this purpose:

+	+ (NSFNanoStore *)createStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath.

-### Example:
+### Example

     // Instantiate a file-based document store but don't open it right away.
 The path parameter must be specified.
     NSFNanoStore *nanoStore = [NSFNanoStore createStoreWithType:NSFPersistentStoreType path:@"~/Desktop/myDatabase.database" error:nil];